BjornWilliams/DocsVersaTul/docs/source/caching.rst

 #. **ICacheProvider<T>.Add(string key, T data, CacheExpiration expiration)** : Inserts the given item into the Cache using the given key for the specified CacheExpiration.
 #. **ICacheProvider<T>.IsExists(string key)** : Indicates if there is a cache entry for the key.
 #. **ICacheProvider<T>.Remove(string key)** : Removes the cache entry from the cache for the given key.
-#.
-See :doc:`configuration-defaults` for more configuration settings details for the caching project.

 Code Examples
 -------------